dvdvideo1234/TrackAssemblyTool/readme.md

 N: If you uncheck it, the position were you pointing at becomes origin, so you need to offset your piece as you want to, using the Pos/Ang offsets!

-Q: I want to snap the first piece in N-Degrees.
-Please Help ! ( Requested by Magnum )
-A: See the "Yaw snap amount" slider !
-Use that to Snap your first piece.
-   Everything greater than 0 will become the "Snap amount".
-N: Assembling the track relative to the first piece will be snapped also, because you are building it relative to the first piece as an origin !

 Q: Dude the piece is still spawning in the the ground, what should I do?
 A: Amm uncheck "Origin from mass-centre" and check "Auto-offset up", I Put this like that, so we can still have custom offsets :).

-Q: Can I change the surface properties of a piece to obtain a better grip
-A: Yeah, choose a type from the upper combo then mat. name from the one below it.

 Q: I want to disable the gravity on a piece, how should I do that?
 A: Uncheck "Enable pieces gravity" checkbox